johno/pixyll/_posts/2022-02-15-paying_yourself_llc.md

 Single-Member and Multi-Member LLCs are taxed the same way as Sole Proprietorships and Partnerships, respectively.

 The money coming into your LLC is divided based on agreed-upon percentages set for each member of your company.
-Your earnings/profits become personal income after moving the money from the company (after taxes) and placing it into your bank account.
+Your LLC's profits become personal income after moving the money from the company and placing it into your bank account.

 Before everything gets complicated we can break this process down to just four words.